TellH/AutoGo/README.md

 ##Improve
 If you have some problem or advice, pleace don't hesitate to raise an issue.<br>
 Just have fun and hope this will lessen your code :)

+##Update
+- In version 1.0.4, add Autogo#goForResult(int requestCode)、setter and getter of Intent.
+Thanks contribution from @registernet .

 ##License